Network-Error Correcting Codes using Small Fields: Preliminaries and Background

-We assume that every edge in the directed multi-graph representing the network has unit \emph{capacity} (can carry utmost one symbol from $\mathbb{F}_q$).
+The model for acyclic networks considered in this paper is as in \cite{CLYZ}.
+An acyclic network can be represented as an acyclic directed multi-graph ${\cal G} = ({\cal V}, {\cal E})$, where $\cal V$ is the set of all nodes and $\cal E$ is the set of all edges in the network.
+We assume that every edge in ${\cal G}$ can carry at most one symbol from a finite field $\mathbb{F}_q$.
 Network links with capacities greater than unity are modeled as parallel edges.
 The network is assumed to be instantaneous, i.e., all nodes process the same \emph {generation} (the set of symbols generated at the source at a particular time instant) of input symbols to the network in a given coding order (ancestral order \cite{CLYZ}).
+For an edge $e,$ let $tail(e)$ and $head(e)$ denote the start node and the end node of $e.$ An ancestral ordering can be assumed on $\cal E$ as the network is acyclic.
+Let $s\in\cal V$ be the source node and $\cal T$ be the set of $N(=|{\cal T}|)$ receivers.
+Let $h_{_T}$ be the unicast capacity for a sink node $T\in{\cal T}$, i.e., the maximum number of edge-disjoint paths from $s$ to $T$.
+Then $h = \min_{T\in{\cal T}}h_{_T}$ is the max-flow min-cut capacity of the multicast connection.